ajeetraina/dhi-sample-demos/localstack/guides/guides.md

 ## General debugging

 LocalStack DHI runtime images contain basic shell access but lack most system utilities for debugging.
-Common commands like ls, cat, id, ps, find, and rm are removed.
-The recommended method for debugging applications built with Docker Hardened Images is to use Docker Debug to attach to these containers.
+Common commands like `ls`, `cat`, `id`, `ps`, `find`, and `rm` are removed.
+The recommended method for debugging applications built with Docker Hardened Images is to use `docker debug` to attach to these containers.
 Docker Debug provides a shell, common debugging tools, and lets you install other tools in an ephemeral, writable layer that only exists during the debugging session.

 ## Permissions

-By default, runtime image variants run as the nonroot user.
-Ensure that necessary files and directories are accessible to the nonroot user.
+By default, runtime image variants run as the non-root user.
+Ensure that necessary files and directories are accessible to the non-root user.
 You may need to copy files to different directories or change permissions so LocalStack running as the nonroot user can access them.

 ## Privileged ports

-LocalStack DHI runs as a nonroot user by default.
-However, LocalStack is pre-configured to use non-privileged ports (4566, 5678, 4510-4559), so privileged port binding is not a concern for LocalStack deployments.
+LocalStack DHI runs as a non-root user by default.
+However, LocalStack is pre-configured to use non-privileged ports (`4566`, `5678`, `4510-4559`), so privileged port binding is not a concern for LocalStack deployments.

 ## System utilities

 LocalStack DHI runtime images lack most system utilities that some services need for initialization.
-Missing utilities include rm, cp, mv (file operations), objcopy (from binutils), tar, gzip (archive utilities), and id, ps, find (system inspection tools).
+Missing utilities include `rm`, `cp`, `mv` (file operations), objcopy (from binutils), `tar`, `gzip` (archive utilities), and `id`, `ps`, `find` (system inspection tools).
 Since LocalStack DHI has no dev variants, use multi-stage builds with standard LocalStack for tasks requiring full system utilities, then copy necessary artifacts to the DHI runtime stage.

 ## Service dependencies